 Race- and sex-related demographics

-Amphetamine use characteristically occurs among single white men aged 20-35 years who are typically unemployed.
-Data from rural populations reveal that whites use amphetamines significantly more than African Americans.
+Amphetamine use characteristically occurs among single Caucasian men aged 20-35 years who are typically unemployed.
+Data from rural populations reveal that Caucasians use amphetamines significantly more than African Americans.
 However, amphetamine use is becoming more common among women and other ethnic groups.

 One study suggests that the action of estrogen within the CNS might explain why fewer women than men use amphetamines.
 Women in their late follicular phase (when estrogen levels are high and progesterone levels are low) were more likely to report "unpleasant stimulation" when exposed to amphetamine.
 This effect was not observed in the early follicular phase, when both hormone levels are low.